Who can you trust?

 Overseas companies including Jersey are not governed by the same laws as the UK – your consumer rights may not be the same and you may be liable to pay import duty.
 We are UK registered and you can double check this with Companies House.
 You can use their on-line checker.

-Is there a real “bricks and mortar” shop?
+Is there a real “bricks and mortar” showroom?

 If a website fails to list a real address with a landline phone number, to where would return faulty goods?
 It’s a legal requirement for a legitimate business to list its full particulars on its website.
-Visit our real shop or use Google Street View to see that our shop really exists.
+You are welcome at our Design Studio located near York.

 Does the website look professional and up to date?